quantmacro/cgore.net/content/authors/admin/_index.md

   url: https://www.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a 5th year PhD Candidate in AED Economics at The Ohio State University.
+bio: I am a 5th year PhD Candidate in AED Economics at The Ohio State University on the 2021-22 economics job market.

 # Interests to show in About widget
 interests: